Name: Grace Owen

 - Committee member of the University of Birmingham's postgraduate led EMREM (Early Medieval Renaissance Early Modern) forum which hosts events and has created a Palaeography reading group to enable all students to come together and share their knowledge and network.

-- I was awarded a scholarship with BRIHC (Birmingham Research Institute for History and Cultures) for my Masters degree.
+- I was awarded a scholarship by BRIHC (Birmingham Research Institute for History and Cultures) for my Masters degree.
 This enabled me to engage in the assistance of running conferences, outreach programmes, and participating in interdisciplinary discussions across the School of History and Cultures.

 - Voluntary work in community history projects, including: